aehrc/isling/README.md

 # AAV integration detection pipeline

-Inherited from Laurence Wilson.
-He wrote it to detect AAV integration sites (chimeric reads only) in data from mice (FRG or wild-type) treated with AAV, from collaborators at Westmead (CMRI).

-Pipeline requires conda and snakemake.
+Pipeline to detect viral integration in paired-end reads.

+Pipeline requires snakemake and either `conda` or `singularity` to supply dependencies, if they are not already installed.

 Currently have conda environment called `snakemake`, which I'm activating in wrapper script `run_ints.sh`.
 This runs the pipeline on the cluster (cluster config `cluster.json`), using conda to fufill dependencies (`envs/*.yml` contains specifications of conda environments).

 # Pipeline overview

 The pipeline performs several steps in order to identify integration sites.
 It takes as input datasets consisting of either fastq files or bam files.
-It does some pre-processing of the reads (de-duplication and merging overlapping reads, both optional) and then aligns them to both a host and a viral sequence.
+It does some pre-processing of the reads (merging overlapping reads, optional) and then aligns them to both a host and a viral sequence.
+Reads are first aligned to the viral sequence(s), and then aligned reads are extracted and aligned to the host.
 These alignments are used to identify possible viral integrations.
+Some

 ## Inputs

 ### Config file

-A config file is used to specify the data to be processed and parameters for processing.
-The config file is organised into datasets, and specifies the paramters to be used for that dataset.
+A yaml config file is used to specify the data to be processed and parameters for processing.
+The config file is organised into datasets, and specifies the parameters to be used for that dataset.
 If multiple datasets are present in the config file, they will be processed simultaneously.
+Each dataset contains a number of key-value pairs which indicate how the dataset is to be processed.

 An example dataset from a config file:
 ```
 dataset_name:
-  host: "GRCh38"
-  virus: "AAV_genomes"
-  merge: "True"
-  dedup: "True"
+  read_folder: "/path/to/read/folder"
+  out_dir: "/path/to/output/"
+  R1_suffix: "_L001_R1.fastq.gz"
+  R2_suffix: "_L001_R2.fastq.gz"
   read1-adapt: "AGATCGGAAGAGCACACGTCTGAACTCCAGTCA"
   read2-adapt: "AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT"
-  R1_suffix: "_L001_R1.fastq.gz"
-  R2_suffix: "_L001_R2.fastq.gz"
+  merge: True
+  trim: True
+  host_name: "macFas5"
+  host_fasta: "/path/to/refs/macFas5.fa"
+  virus_name: "pAAV2-OTC_flop"
+  virus_fasta: "/path/to/refs/pAAV2-OTC.fa"
+  dedup: False
+  clip-cutoff: 20
+  min-mapq: 10
+  cigar-tol: 3
   post:
     - filter
     - dedup
+    - mask-exclude:
+      - "/path/to/exclude.bed"
+    - nearest-gtf:
+      - "/path/to/genes.gtf"
+ 	merge-dist: 100
 ```

+#### Read folder, R1\_suffix, R2\_suffix, bam\_suffix
+Specify the path to the folder containing reads for this datset with the `read_folder` key.
+Reads must be paired-end.
+Reads can be in either fastq or sam/bam format.

+For fastq reads, each R1 and R2 file must have a common suffix.
+Specify these common suffixes with `R1_suffix` and `R2_suffix`.

+For bam files, all reads must be paired and files must have a common suffix, which should be specified with `bam_suffix`.

+Specify either the `R1_suffix` and `R2_suffix`, or `bam_suffix`, but not both.

+Sample names will be inferred from all the files in this folder, using the R1 and R2 suffixes (by identifying files with filenames `<sample><R1_suffix>` and `<sample><R2_suffix>`), or the bam suffix.

+#### Adapters
+Specify the adapters for read 1 and read 2, for trimming and merging, using the `read1-adapt` and `read2-adapt` keys.

+#### Merging, adapter trimming

+The keys `merge` and `trim` specify if the reads will be merged (if R1 and R2 are overlapping), or have their adapters trimmed using [SeqPrep](https://github.com/jstjohn/SeqPrep).
+The values for these keys must be either `True` or `False`.
+If `merge` is `True`, then adapters will be trimmed, regardless of whether `trim` was specified `True` or `False`.

+#### Host and virus references

+Specify a name and sequence (`fasta` format) for both the host and virus using the `host_name`, `host_fasta`, `virus_name`, `virus_fasta` keys.
+The host `fasta` file may contian multiple chromosomes, and the virus `fasta` file may contain multiple viral sequences.

+#### De-duplication

+The key `dedup` indicates whether duplicate reads should be removed from the alignments before identifying integrations using [picard MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/360036366192-MarkDuplicates-Picard-).
+Note that only reads where both members of the pair are duplicates will be removed.

+#### Options for integration detection (`clip-cutoff`, `min-mapq`, `cigar-tol`)

+When detecting integrations, only primary alignments with a mapping quality equal to or greater than `min-mapq` will be considered.
+This number must be between 0 and 60.
+This paramter is optional, and if not set then a default value of 10 will be used.

+The parameter `clip-cutoff` is used when detecting chimeric integrations: in the case of a simple junction, this parameter is the minimum nubmer of bases that must come from both host and virus.
+That is, for a `clip-cutoff` value of 20, the read must contain at least 20 bases from the host and 20 bases from the virus.
+For short integrations (host on either end, virus in the middle), both ends of the read must contain this many bases from the host.
+For discordant read pairs, a mapped read may contain at most this number of unmapped bases, and an unmapped read may contain at most this number of mapped bases.
+This paramter is optional, and if not set then a default value of 20 will be used.

+The parameter `cigar-tol` is relevant when there are a small number of non-mapped bases between two mapped regions, or between one mapped region and the end of the read.
+If the number of these non-mapped bases is equal to or less than `cigar-tol`, then they will be combined with the nearest mapped region.
+For example, for `cigar-tol: 3` `147M3S` would become `150M`, `98M2I50M` would become `150M`, but `145M5S` would remain unchanged.

+#### Post-processing

+After detection, junction reads/read pairs may be filtered using post-processing.
+The user may specify the types of post-processing to be performed in a list, consisting of one or more of the following types:

+1. `filter`: Remove any integrations with the following properties:
+		- edit distance from host alignment more than 5
+		- edit distance from viral alignment more than 5
+		- if read is chimeric, more than 20 ambiguous bases
+		- not indicated to be a possible vector rearrangement
+		- not indicated to be a possible host translocation These filters may be edited by the user by editing the R script `post/filter.R`
+2. `dedup`: De-duplicate reads on the basis of an exact match in read sequence.
+This option differs from the de-duplication performed by Picard (see de-duplication above) because it a) considers only one read (for chimeric reads), rather than the pair and b) uses the read sequence rather than the mapped location as the basis for identifying duplicates
+3. `mask-exclude`: Specify a list of `bed` files in order to exclude any integrations that fall within the regions in those `bed` files
+4. `mask-include`: Specify a list of `bed` files in order to only include integrations that fall within the regions in those `bed` files
+5. `nearest-bed`: Specify a list of `bed` files in order to annotate each integration with the nearest feature in each `bed` file, and the distance between the integration and that feature
+6. `nearest-bed`: Similar to `nearest-bed`, but with a `gtf` file rather than an `bed` file

+#### Merging

+Users may be interested only in integrations with a minimum number of supporting reads.
+Include the `merge-dist` key to output a list of integrations where any integrations within the specified distance of each other (in the host) have been merged.
+This file contains the number of reads merged, and the read IDs, so the user can refer back to the summary excel file for more information about each read.

 ### Reads

-Data should be paired-end.
-Each dataset is processed with the same parameters (host, virus, postprocessing), and should be kept together in the same folder.
+The reads for each dataset should be placed in the folder specified for each dataset.
+Reads must be paired-end.

+## Outputs

+A summary of the integrations for each dataset can be found in a folder `summary` in the specified output folder.
+For each dataset, the `summary` folder will contain an excel spreadsheet with information about each integration.
+This file has one tab for each sample in the dataset.
+Additionally, a `bed` file formatted for use with the [UCSC browswer](https://www.genome.ucsc.edu/) can be found in `summary/ucsc_bed`.

 # Types of integrations